Vlasis Kazakis

 Vlasis Kazakis (Βλάσης Καζάκης; born 17 June 1983) is a Greek former professional footballer who played as a forward.

 Career

 Kazakis began his career as a professional footballer in Skoda Xanthi in 2002.
-Until 2008 he competed in Super League with Skoda Xanthi.
-In 2008–2009 he competed for Ethnikos Piraeus and Atromitos in Beta Ethniki.
-In 2009–2010 he competed again in Super League with Panthrakikos.
-In 2011, he joined again Skoda Xanthi, but didn't spend much time there.
+Until 2008 he competed in Super League Greece with Skoda Xanthi.
+He competed for Ethnikos Piraeus and Atromitos in the 2008–09 Beta Ethniki.
+He competed again in the 2009–10 Super League Greece with Panthrakikos.
+In 2011, he joined again Skoda Xanthi, but did not spend much time there.
 On 15 August 2012, Kalloni F.C. announced his transfer to the team of Lesbos island, which participates in the Football League (Greece).